 Not only does the consumption of cruciferous vegetables reduce the thickening of blood vessel walls as shown in previous research, this study demonstrates that cruciferous vegetables play a role in regulating the build-up of calcium in the blood vessels to prevent the calcification that contributes to cardiovascular disease.
 The cardiovascular benefits may be a result of one or more of the many diverse bioactive compounds found in cruciferous vegetables, such as flavonols, pectin, and vitamin K.

 Why this is important

-This study shows the importance of a healthy diet high in vegetables such as broccoli and the effects it can have on heart health.
+This study shows the importance of a healthy diet high in vegetables such as broccoli and the effects it can have on heart health, and why broccoli is good for your heart.
 It also suggests potential new areas for further research to better understand the mechanisms behind the protective effects of cruciferous vegetables, such as broccoli, on heart health.

 Blekkenhorst, L. C., Sim, M., Radavelli-Bagatini, S., Bondonno, N. P., Bondonno, C. P., Devine, A., . . .
 Lewis, J. R. (2020).
 Cruciferous vegetable intake is inversely associated with extensive abdominal aortic calcification in elderly women: A cross-sectional study.
 British Journal of Nutrition, 1-9. doi:10.1017/s0007114520002706